ml-jku/tensorflow-layer-library/README.md

 If you intend on using multiple versions of TeLL in different projects, we recommend to use the [git-submodule](#tell-as-git-submodule) approach.
 If you use the same TeLL version with all of your projects, a [pip installation](#tell-as-pip-package) or [static Python package](#tell-as-static-python-package) is sufficient.

-TeLL has been testet with tensorflow version 1.0.
+TeLL will run with tensorflow version 1.0.

 ### TeLL as Pip Package
 Download the TeLL package and install it via